It’s easier than ever to share your photographs online. Unfortunately, it is also easy for others to use those pictures without your permission.

 How to Register Your Copyright

 If you do decide to register your copyright of a particular image, head to copyright.gov and click Register a Copyright.

 Next, you need to specify that you want to copyright a photograph.

 On the next screen, click the Register a Photograph link.

 Now you’ll need to create a user account.
 When you’ve done this and logged in, you should see the screen below.
 Click Register a New Claim.

-Read the three questions on the next screen carefully, and answer them to begin the registration process.
-You’ll then be asked to select the Type of Work you want to register.
+Read the three questions on the next screen carefully and answer them to begin the registration process.
+You’re then asked to select the Type of Work you want to register.
 Choose Work of the Visual Arts from the dropdown menu.